CSC207-UofT/course-project-207-project-dream-team/Phase 2/Design Document.md

   Template Method Design Pattern in the Filter Class and its subclasses.
 The Filter is the abstract class that has constructor, call(), abstract sort(), getInput(), getOutput(), and getUnwanted() methods.
 The Filter class has three subclasses including Instructor Filter, Timeslot Filter and Maximum Hour Filter which are the concrete derived classes.
-By running Filter class, the placeholder class will constructor a filter instance and call the call() method, which is a template method.
-If the user chooses Instructor Filter, the call() method will call InstructorFilter, and so on.
+By running Controller, if the user chooses Instructor Filter, the Controller will call InstructorFilter, and so on.
 The three child filter will rule out all the unwanted timetables based on the user input.
   We chose to use abstract class instead of interface as implementation of some method is required to avoid reuse of code and allow the possibility of not having any preference.